WHEN YOU PURCHASE COMMERCIAL PROPERTY, ALWAYS CONDUCT A PHASE 1.

 Site visit to visually inspect for current and past conditions and uses of the property;

-Review of all federal, tribal, state and local records for information regarding underground storage tanks (USTs), aboveground storage tanks (ASTs), known or suspected contamination, storage and disposal of hazardous substances, and other types of pollution;
+Review of all federal, tribal, state, and local records for information regarding underground storage tanks (USTs), aboveground storage tanks (ASTs), known or suspected contamination, storage and disposal of hazardous substances, and other types of pollution;

-Review of historical records include insurance maps, photographs and city directories;
+Review of historical records include insurance maps, photographs, and city directories;

-Interviews with past and current property owners, occupants, operators and other persons familiar with the property and
+Interviews with past and current property owners, occupants, operators, and other persons familiar with the property and

-Search of judicial records for environmental liens.
+The search of judicial records for environmental liens.

 An experienced real estate attorney in Elizabeth, NJ will advise you to never purchase a commercial property without a Phase 1 ESA because environmental cleanup will be your responsibility after the sale, and could erode or destroy your investment.